chingsley/quincy-larson-emails/september2021.md

 And if you want to support our nonprofit and our mission, you can make a difference here: https://www.freecodecamp.org/news/how-to-donate-to-free-code-camp/

 Quote of the Week: “Most technologies tend to automate workers on the periphery who are doing menial tasks.
 But blockchains automate away the center.
 Instead of putting taxi drivers out of a job, blockchain puts Uber out of a job, and lets the taxi drivers work with the customer directly.” — Vitalik Buterin, Creator of Ethereum

+### September 18, 2021

+1. Linux is the most widely-used operating system in the world.
+It powers most web servers.
+And since Android was built on top of Linux, it runs on most mobile devices.
+If you're interested in a career in software development or cyber security, you will want to learn Linux and its command line tools.
+This course will teach you the basics of Linux servers, networking, and security.
+(5 hour YouTube course): https://www.freecodecamp.org/news/linux-essentials-for-hackers/

+2. Gatsby is an open source front-end development framework.
+It helps you build fast, reliable static websites using React and other JavaScript tools.
+These sites generally do not require a traditional back end.
+Instead they use APIs and CDNs to deliver content to browsers or mobile apps.
+This in-depth course will show you how to use the latest version of Gatsby to leverage its power.
+(9 hour YouTube course): https://www.freecodecamp.org/news/learn-gatsby-version-3/

+3. You may have heard the term "asynchronous programming" before.
+But what does it mean?
+This tutorial will show you how to write both synchronous and asynchronous JavaScript code, and explain when each of these approaches can be useful.
+Along the way, you'll learn the key programming concepts like Call Stacks, Promises, and Event Loops.
+(20 minute read): https://www.freecodecamp.org/news/synchronous-vs-asynchronous-in-javascript/

+4. If you use the VS Code editor, you should try freeCodeCamp's new "Command Line Chic" dark mode template.
+It will make you feel like an elite developer in no time.
+We designed it from the ground up to look cool and also be easy on your eyes during those late night / early morning coding sessions.
+(1 minute read): https://www.freecodecamp.org/news/vs-code-dark-mode-theme/

+5. If you're actively contributing to open source, you may have heard of the GitHub Star program.
+If you can manage to get nominated, GitHub Star status can be a good way to draw attention to your open source activity and raise your profile within the developer community.
+This discussion features tips from 5 people who have recently earned GitHub Star status.
+(30 minute watch): https://www.freecodecamp.org/news/github-stars-answer-the-communitys-most-asked-questions/

+We're working on several new interactive coding projects and comprehensive certifications that you and your family can use to expand your skills.
+If you are fortunate enough to have steady income, you can support our mission directly by making a tax-deductible donation to our nonprofit: https://www.freecodecamp.org/news/how-to-donate-to-free-code-camp/

+Quote of the Week: “One person's paranoia is another person's engineering redundancy.” — Marcus Ranum, Network Security Researcher